 The FDA's jurisdiction over bottled water products (and any other product regulated by FDA) extends not only to those products that move in interstate commerce but also to those products sold within a single state that are enclosed in packaging materials that have moved in interstate commerce.

 - In the case of bottled water, if the plastic used in the bottles, the plastic used in the caps, the paper and ink used on the labels, any outer packaging materials, and even the water itself comes from out of state, then FDA has jurisdiction over that product.
 And in today’s commercial society, that will almost always be the case.
-Congress has recognized this fact by enacting a law that expressly presumes that all food and beverage products are sold in interstate commerce.
-(21 U.S.C. § 379 (a)) As a result, virtually all bottled water products fall under FDA jurisdiction.
+Moreover, Congress has enacted a law that expressly presumes that all food and beverage products are sold in interstate commerce.
+(21 U.S.C. § 379 (a))